-

 Does consolidated supervision of a bank exist in your jurisdiction?
 If so, what are the consequences?

-The CRD and CRR provide for measures relating to consolidated supervision.
-The CRR lays down rules which, inter alia, require banks to provide reports with data on a consolidated basis relating to liquidity, own-funds, eligible liabilities, capital requirements, leverage, solvency ratios, large exposure limits and arrangements concerning exposures to transferred credit risks.
-Pursuant to the CRR, consolidated supervision of a parent company within the EU and its subsidiaries is possible provided that certain conditions are met.
-A parent company and its subsidiaries have to implement appropriate organisational structures and internal control mechanisms in order to ensure that the data required for consolidated supervision is correctly processed and forwarded to the supervisory authority.
+The CRR and CRD, as further described above, provide for certain measures for consolidated supervision.
+By way of examples, the CRR requires banks to report on data on a consolidated basis in relation to liquidity, own-funds, eligible liabilities, capital requirements, leverage, solvency ratios, exposure limits and certain arrangements concerning exposures to transferred credit risks.
+Further, the CRR allows for consolidated supervision of a parent company within the EU and its subsidiaries provided that certain conditions are met.
+Such parent company and its subsidiaries must implement appropriate organisational structures and internal control mechanisms in order to ensure that the data required for consolidated supervision is correctly processed and forwarded to the supervisory authority.

 Further, pursuant to Chapter 4, Section 1 in the Special Supervision Act, the SFSA supervises the group level requirements as set out in Chapter 3 in the Special Supervision Act.
-A group level supervision is triggered if, inter alia, the parent company is a credit institution or a securities company and the subsidiary is a credit institution.
-The group level rules require, inter alia, a parent company to ensure that the requirements regarding equity ratio and risk management set forth in the BFA are satisfied on a consolidated basis, in accordance with the provisions of Articles 18-24 of the CRR.
+A group level supervision is triggered if the parent company is a credit institution or a securities company and the subsidiary is a credit institution.
+Further, the group level rules require that a parent company can ensure that requirements regarding equity ratio and risk management set forth in the BFA are satisfied on a consolidated basis.

-Where the SFSA is responsible for the consolidated supervision on a group level, the SFSA shall submit a report, containing a risk assessment of the consolidated situation, to other relevant supervisory authorities within the EU/EEA.
-The SFSA shall further, pursuant to Chapter 4, Section 5 in the Special Supervision Act, within four months from the date on which the SFSA has submitted the report, attempt to reach an agreement with the other relevant supervisory authority involved regarding which decision that should be taken with respect to:
+The SFSA shall submit a report in cases where it is responsible for the consolidated supervision on a group level, containing mainly a risk assessment of the consolidated situation, to other relevant supervisory authorities within the EU/EEA.
+Further, the SFSA shall pursuant to Chapter 4, Section 5 in the Special Supervision Act, within four months from the date on which the SFSA has submitted the report, attempt to reach an agreement with the other relevant supervisory authority in terms of:

-(i) the SFSA is enabled to have a meta perspective of the financial situation of a group; and
+- an increased ability for the SFSA to take a meta perspective of the financial situation of a group; and

-(ii) the SFSA may monitor and supervise how the banks act and identify banks that attempt to escape from financial compliance requirements by transferring activities into, inter alia, subsidiaries. -
+- a possibility for the SFSA to monitor and supervise how the banks act and identify banks that attempt to escape from financial compliance requirements by transferring activities into its subsidiaries.

 What reporting and/or approval requirements apply to the acquisition of shareholdings in, or control of, banks?